Graph-matched-mirrors/Vertex-alignment-and-changepoint-localization-in-network-time-series/README.md

 ## Repository Structure

-- **demos** — Contains simulation scripts that demonstrate the core functionality of our methods.
-Parameters can be modified to explore different experimental settings.
 - **figures** — Includes code to reproduce all figures presented in the paper exactly.
 - **simulation** — Provides the full implementation and scripts used to generate the experimental results reported in the paper, multiple functions adopted from [TianyiChen97 / Euclidean-mirrors-and-first-order-changepoints-in-network-time-series](https://github.com/TianyiChen97/Euclidean-mirrors-and-first-order-changepoints-in-network-time-series)